 What Are Teams Live Events?

-- Teams Live Events is a feature of Microsoft Teams that broadcasts video and meeting content to large online audiences.
+- Teams Live Events is a feature of Microsoft Teams that broadcasts video and content to large online audiences.

 - Teams Live Events are similar to television or radio broadcasts, where Teams Meetings are best suited for collaboration, screen sharing, and interaction.